-Advocates would like to thank Cathy Barzey, Lisa Drew, Tara Gill, Allison Kennedy, Shaun Kildare, and Peter Kurdock for their contributions to the 2019 Roadmap of State Highway Safety Laws.
+Advocates would like to thank Cathy Barzey, Pete Daniels, Lisa Drew, Tara Gill, Jackie Gillan, Allison Kennedy, Shaun Kildare, Peter Kurdock, and Kim Levinson for their contributions to the 2021 Roadmap of State Highway Safety Laws.

-Also, special thanks to Jamie Douglas of DAYLIGHT for the cover design.
+Also, special thanks to Jamie Douglas of DAYLIGHT for the cover design, Bill Bronrott of Bronrott Communications for assisting with publicity and media relations, and New Media Mill for event production.

-Advocates for Highway and Auto Safety is an alliance of consumer, health and safety groups and insurance companies and agents working together to make America's roads safer.
+Advocates for Highway and Auto Safety is an alliance of consumer, health, safety and law enforcement groups and insurance companies and agents working together to make America's roads safer.